54J4N/MATLAB_Project/README.md

 ### Current Projects Include:
 - **System Performance Monitoring**: Real-time monitoring of CPU and RAM usage.

 - **Linear Equation Solver**: Solving large systems of linear equations efficiently.

+- **Network Intrusion Detection System (NIDS)**: Develops a Network Intrusion Detection System (NIDS) using MATLAB.
+It utilizes advanced data processing, machine learning algorithms, and                                                  real-time visualization to analyze network traffic data.
+The goal is to identify suspicious patterns that may indicate cyber attacks and                                                   ensure network security.
+This system processes large datasets to classify network traffic as normal or potentially harmful, using                                                          MATLAB's robust computational and visualization capabilities.

 - More projects will be added periodically.

 ## Getting Started